pverscha/SharedMemoryDatastructures/README.md

     <img src="./docs/images/sharedcore_logo.png" alt="logo" height="200px" />
 </p>

-> [!IMPORTANT]
-> This repository has been moved to [https://github.com/pverscha2/SharedCore](https://github.com/pverscha2/SharedCore)
-> All future development will take place there.

 ## Key features
 High-performance, thread-safe data structures for JavaScript and TypeScript, powered by SharedArrayBuffer.
 Zero-copy, zero-hassle, shared memory at your core.